 Lighter foundation will make one look fairer

 There is a reason we insist on picking foundation shade closest to your true skin tone.
 It’s best if the foundation matches your skin colour perfectly.
-Foundation makes your skin look, smoother, brighter (not fairer) and flawless.
-It actually enhances your natural complexion and texture.
+Foundation makes your skin look, smoother and hides any imperfections that you may be conscious about, and gives you an even tone.
 Using foundation shade lighter than your skin tone will make you look seemingly fair, but, in reality you’ll end up looking like a ghost.
 Foundation lighter than your skin tone will give an ashy look to the face making it look unnatural.

 Using brow pencil is the best way to groom your brows

 Brow pencils have been around for quite some time, but they are not the most convenient way of grooming the brows.
 Brow powders are easy to way and give a more natural look to the brows.
 Pointy brow pencil tips, when used on brows need an expert hand and take time for precision.
 Brow powder on the other hand, is easy to use, just glide it on and takes minimum time.
-Modern brow powder has made eyebrow grooming a piece of cake.
 MyGlamm’s Stay Defined HD Brow Powder is super long wear and can be used to fill in sparse brows for a fuller look.
 It’s buildable, so use it for natural to dramatic look, whatever you want.
 The brow powder sticks to the brows without any fallouts and is easy to remove.

 Waterproof mascara is good for everyday use